The days are getting shorter, and it’s starting to get chilly out there, but birding in fall is one of the best times to enjoy the BC Bird Trail!

 Langford Bird Trail Outpost

-An unassuming bird to look out for is the brewer’s blackbird.
-This bird can often be overlooked because they’re little black birds and can also confused with starlings and red-winged blackbirds.
+An unassuming bird to look out for is the Brewer’s blackbird.
+This bird can often be overlooked because it’s a little black bird and can also be confused with starlings and red-winged blackbirds.
 You will usually see them on the ground, foraging for grasses, seeds, and insects.

 For more information on the science behind bird migration and what to expect on your fall birding excursion, read through this great resource from eBird.